opencollective/opencollective-frontend/components/static-pages/tos.md

 - **"Expense Submitter"** - an Expense Submitter is a Contributor that submits a payment request in connection with an expense incurred by that user in support of a Collective.
 Additional terms for Expense Submitters are included in Section 8 below.

-(b) For clarity, the Platform does not at any time receive, hold, or control funds on behalf of users.
+(b) For clarity, OFiTech does not receive or hold charitable contributions made by Contributors for the benefit of Hosts or Collectives.
+However, OFiTech may receive Platform Tips remitted by Hosts in accordance with Section 9(a).
 All funds are collected and disbursed by Hosts through integrated third-party services such as Stripe, PayPal, or Wise ("Payment Processors"), or through other manual payment methods.
 Payment Processors handle contributions from Financial Contributors and disburse approved expense payments on behalf of Hosts.
 They may charge their own fees ("Payment Processor Fees") as described in Section 9(c).